SUI-Components/sui-components/components/molecule/modal/README.md

 > Description

-Modal windows focus users' attention to inform them about a specific interaction.
+Modal windows focus users attention to inform them about a specific interaction.
 They may require users to make a decision or warn them when an error may have very significant consequences.

 ## Installation